Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Supplementary Methods

 Second, although we had a very powerful computational resource at our disposal (Pittsburgh Supercomputer Center Bridges 2-AI with 512GB RAM), we had to restrict the input data size to 5k random training examples.
 Otherwise, we found that the system would run out of memory, causing the application to segmentation fault.

-Finally, in order to get around an error involving a singular matrix, we regularized the linear algebra problem embedded within the algorithm, adding a fixed small constant of $10^{-8}$ to the diagonal of the linear transformation matrix (see \href{https://github.com/iancovert/shapley-regression/compare/master...joshchang:shapley-regression:mederrata}{github:xxxxx/shapley-regression}) for the exact modification made.
+Finally, in order to get around an error involving a singular matrix, we regularized the linear algebra problem embedded within the algorithm, adding a fixed small constant of $10^{-8}$ to the diagonal of the linear transformation matrix (see \href{https://github.com/iancovert/shapley-regression/compare/master...joshchang:shapley-regression:mederrata}) for the exact modification made.

 We were able to run \texttt{shapref} with \texttt{n\_samples=2400} and \texttt{batch\_size=24} on our resource in approximately 5 hours.
 Due to the memory requirement issues with our large dataset, we are not able to scale this result to more data.
 SHAP is known to be computationally expensive, particularly for large datasets and a large number of features (see github issues \href{https://github.com/slundberg/shap/issues/1053}{1053} \href{https://github.com/slundberg/shap/issues/1495}{1495}), and its very computation is inherently based on approximations.
 We believe that our computation of SHAP for our model is a reasonable representation of how well-approximated it is in practice, on a real problem and on a real dataset with a large number of predictors.